bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/electronics/imu_dxl.rst

 -----------

 We developed a hardware interface that complies with the ros_control standard for the Wolfgang robot platform.
 This includes a hardware interface for the IMU.
-It can be found `here <https://github.com/bit-bots/bitbots_lowlevel/tree/master/bitbots_ros_control>`_.
+Documentation for it can be found here: :doc:`../../tutorials/lowlevel`

 .. _Known Issues: